Visit the URI Equestrian Team official web site at URI Equestrian

-The University of Rhode Island Equestrian Team is coached by Pamela Steere Maloof.
-Pam has been coaching the team to successful seasons for the last 6 years.
-The team’s lessons are held at Faith Hill Farm in East Greenwich, Rhode Island, which is approximately 25 minutes from URI.
-The URI hosted IHSA home shows are held at Mystic Valley Hunt Club in Gales Ferry, CT, which is approximately 45 minutes away from URI.
-The University of Rhode Island is part of Zone 1, Region 1 of the Intercollegiate Horse Show Association and competes in horse shows against the Brown University, Johnson & Wales University, Roger Williams University, College of the Holy Cross, Clark University, Rhode Island College, Becker College, and UMASS Dartmouth teams during the regular show season.
+Team lessons and small limit shows are held at Hunter Ridge in Ashaway, Rhode Island (about 20 minutes from campus).
+The large limit URI hosted IHSA shows are held at Mystic Valley Hunt Club in Gales Ferry, CT, which is approximately 45 minutes away from URI.
+URI is part of Zone 1, Region 1 of the Intercollegiate Horse Show Association and competes in horse shows against the Brown University, Johnson & Wales University, Roger Williams University, College of the Holy Cross, Clark University, Rhode Island College, Becker College, and UMASS Dartmouth and Salve Regina teams during the regular show season.

 IHSA, Inc. was established in April 1999 with the purpose of promoting competition for riders of any skill level regardless of financial status.
 Students compete individually and as team members at both regional and national levels.
 All who take part in these IHSA competitions develop equitation ability, team enthusiasm, and sportsmanship.
 The IHSA competitions are affordable because individual colleges host each event and provide the horses, enabling all riders equal opportunity.
 Riders are paired up randomly with horses through a drawing.
 However, this is not the only unique aspect of IHSA competitions.
 Not only are riders not allowed to use their own horses but also personal tack and schooling/warm ups are not permitted Levels range from beginner walk-trot through advanced open equitation competition.
 At the more advanced levels, competition includes jumping as well as flat work.

 Riders advance through the levels by accumulating points at collegiate horse shows.
 First place is awarded 7 points, second place 5, third 4 points, fourth 3 points, and so on.
 Once 35 points have been accumulated, the rider advances to the next level.
-Once riders qualify at the horse shows, winners compete at the regional finals.
+Once riders qualify at the horse shows, winners qualify to compete at the regional finals.
 The top two winners from that competition go on to the zone finals.
-The best two individuals from the zone finals progress to the national championships held each year in May.
+The top two individuals from the zone finals progress to the national championships held each year in May.

 URI riders must take at least one lesson during the week prior to a collegiate horse show in order to be eligible to compete.
 Riders are strongly encouraged to take at least weekly lessons during the year.

 Most shows are on Saturdays during the show season with the rare exception of a Sunday show.
 The shows are all-day events with the team leaving campus around 5:00 a.m. and returning at 4:00 – 6:00 p.m.
 Once students are finished with their classes, they are encouraged to stay and cheer for their teammates.
-Many riders bring homework to work on during breaks at the show and/or on the bus.
+Many riders bring homework to work on during breaks at the show and/or on the trip there.